-(a) recently deposited investor money being used to fund outgoing payments to existing investors, and/or (b) recently deposited investor funds transferred to other accounts controlled by Ikkurty, Avadhanam, or entities affiliated with Ikkurty and/or Avadhanam for reasons other than in furtherance of Jafia Group / Rose City Fund investment purposes.
+2021.
+PNC participated and materially aided in multiple transfers to and from its Accounts that facilitated: (a) recently deposited investor money being used to fund outgoing payments to existing investors, and/or (b) recently deposited investor funds transferred to other accounts controlled by Ikkurty, Avadhanam, or entities affiliated with Ikkurty and/or Avadhanam for reasons other than in furtherance of Jafia Group / Rose City Fund investment purposes.

-- 146. Evolve's/Mercury's participation and aid were critical to the success of the sale of the Jafia Group / Rose City Fund securities.
-Evolve/Mercury received and deposited approximately \$5.6 million invested between December 2021 and March 2022.
-Evolve/Mercury participated and materially aided in multiple transfers to and from these accounts that facilitated: (a) recently deposited investor money being used to fund outgoing payments to existing investors, and/or (b) recently deposited investor funds transfferd to other accounts controlled by Ikkurty, Avadhanam, or entities affiliated with Ikkurty and/or Avadhanam for reasons other than in furtherance of Jafia Group / Rose City Fund investment purposes. - 147.
-InterTrust's participation and aid were critical to the success of the sale of the Jafia Group / Rose City Fund securities.
-InterTrust acted as the Fund Administrator of the Rose City Income Fund II.
-In that capacity InterTrust transmitted monthly distributions and statements to investors, and also received, accepted and reviewed the documentation necessary to complete and confirm investments.
+- 145. KeyBank's participation and aid were critical to the success of the sale of the Jafia Group / Rose City Fund securities.
+KeyBank received and deposited initial investment funds beginning in early 2021.
+KeyBank participated and materially aided in multiple transfers to and from its accounts that facilitated: (a) recently deposited investor money being used to fund outgoing payments to existing investors, and/or (b) recently deposited investor funds transferred to other accounts controlled by Ikkurty, Avadhanam, or entities affiliated with Ikkurty and/or Avadhanam for reasons other than in furtherance of Jafia Group / Rose City Fund investment purposes. - 146.
+Silvergate received and deposited approximately \$32 million invested in the Jafia Group/Rose City Fund securities between May 2021 and March 2022, including over \$10 million from other Jafia Group / Rose City Fund accounts at PNC and JPMC that had been funded by investors.